 Individual sponsorship is simply a UAE national who can either be male or female and above 21 years of age.
 These people do not need to be experts in your chosen field, but they need to be either business owners, professionals, or government employees.
 The two parties (foreign individual and sponsor) can agree on a 51% for the local sponsor or a set fee or profit share agreement.

-Corporate sponsorship is basically a company that is run by a UAE national/s.
+Corporate sponsorship is a company that is run by a UAE national/s.
 They can also agree on whether the local sponsor owns 51% of the company.
 Or the local sponsor gets a set fee annually.

 A local service agent is required for professional foreign individuals (like engineers, doctors, etc.) to plan to set up a business in their area of expertise.
 Local service agents do not hold any shares or stakes in the company.
 But only act as the foreign individuals’ representative for administrative matters.

 What are Free Zone Audit Requirements?

-A free zone authority is basically a location in the UAE that has its jurisdiction in the said location.
+A free zone authority is a location in the UAE that has its jurisdiction in the said location.
 It has its own set of rules and regulations.
 Companies that are established in a free zone are allowed to do business there or outside the UAE.

-There are many benefits in free zones that are most commonly known as free zone benefits.
+Many benefits in free zones are most commonly known as free zone benefits.
 This means that companies that are established in free zones can enjoy 100% ownership without needing any local sponsorship in contrast to establishing a company on the mainland.
 Industry-specific free zones are all over the UAE that focus on the needs and requirements of a certain industry.
-There are many auditing firms in Dubai and other free zones helping people in auditing.
+There are many audit firms in Dubai and other free zones helping people with auditing.